hdekk/escience2018/slides.md

 Getting Started
 ========================================================
 This is a *hands on* demo.
-Slides and supplementary materials are available at <https://support.rstudio.com/hc/en-us/articles/200486468>.
+Slides and supplementary materials are available at <https://github.com/hdekk/escience2018>.
 We'll be using RStudio, but to save you the trouble of installing it, I've set up RStudio Server accounts for this workshop.
-The server will only be accessible today, so if you want to try out the code later, you'll need to either install RStudio or use [RStudio.Cloud]<https://rstudio.cloud>.
+The server will only be accessible today, so if you want to try out the code later, you'll need to either install RStudio or use [RStudio.Cloud](https://rstudio.cloud).

-I'm passing around a sheet with detail.
+I'm passing around a sheet with login information.
 Choose a username and password, then open the provided url in a web browser.
-If you have RStudio installed locally, you can use that instead.

 Cloning from GitHub
 ========================================================